-It was never a matter of if the zoning reforms embodied in Gov. Charlie Baker’s 2020 Housing Choice Initiative would become a source of controversy, says Boston business and real estate attorney Gerry D’Ambrosio. (read at MassLawyersWeekly)
+It was never a matter of if the zoning reforms embodied in Gov. Charlie Baker’s 2020 Housing Choice Initiative would become a source of controversy, says Boston business and real estate attorney Gerry D’Ambrosio. (also at MassLawyersWeekly)

 A proposed redevelopment project at 418 Revere Beach Pkwy. will bring modern housing and transformative neighborhood improvements to an area long blighted by the dilapidated Lee’s Trailer Park.